HarveyYan/RNATracker/README.md

 # RNATracker

-RNATracker is a deep learning approach aimed at inferring mRNA localization patterns.
+RNATracker is a deep learning approach to learn mRNA subcellular localization patterns and to infer its outcome.
-It operates on the complemetary DNA sequence of a gene with or without its corresponding secondary structure annnotations.
+It operates on the cDNA of the longest isoformic protein-coding transcript of a gene with or without its corresponding secondary structure annnotations.
-The learning targets are distribution ratios (probability mass) of the localization to a fixed set of subcellular compartments of interest, e.g. ctyoplasm, insoluble, membrane and nucleus.
+The learning targets are fractions/percentage of the transcripts being localized to a fixed set of subcellular compartments of interest.

-Our work provides computational centric insights into the understanding of mRNA localization, by the simplfied assumption of identifying cis-acting zipcodes in the sequences.
+Our method provides computational-centric insights into the the mRNA trafficking mechanism with identication to the cis-acting zipcodes elements from the transcript sequences.

 For what's exactly the RNA trafficking mechanism and its role in the broader gene regulatory network, I find this survey extremely helpful.